 Arts and Criminal Justice

-The impact of the arts on rehabilitating offenders
+The impact of the arts on rehabilitation

-The arts are practiced within the Criminal Justice System in many different ways.
+The arts are practiced within the criminal justice system in many different ways.
 They take place in education classes within the prison system, via innovative voluntary sector organisations and are self-practiced with extraordinary results.

 Arts and creativity in criminal justice settings can support improved wellbeing, awaken an interest in learning and can help people build new positive identities.
 Engaging in the arts can also lead to new skills and employment opportunities, as well as equipping participants with a desire to actively engage in their community and culture.